dwmkerr/crosswords-js/docs/keyboard-shortcuts.md

 - Clue list cannot be selected via the keyboard.
 - No keyboard navigation within the clue list.
-- Arrow key movement is bounded to current clue.
-Change of direction is possible at crossing clue intersection.
+- Arrow key movement is bounded to current clue - by design?
+Tab used to navigate *between* clues.
+Change of direction/clue is possible at crossing clue intersection.

 ## [The Age][1] (Melbourne, Australia)